 Advanced literature dealing with development of language content, form, and use.
 Disorders of language in terms of their impact on learning disability and school performance.
-Prerequisite: consent of instructor.
+Prerequisite: Program Director's permission.
+CMDS majors only.

-CMDS 680G - Seminar: Speech Disorders 3 hours
+CMDS 680G - Seminar: Speech Disorders

 Directed reading, research, or evaluation of current publications of individual interest.
+Prerequisite: CMDS 561 or CMDS 561G.
+CMDS majors only.